Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Mother machine and the inter-generation stochastic dynamics

-It has been long argued, see e.g.\cite{koch66jtb,amir14,suckjoon15,marco17}, that the division size follows the log-normal distribution under the assumption that the cell grows exponentially with a constant rate while the fluctuation is mainly contributed by the noise on the inter-division time.
-Following this idea, we consider a cell cycle as a series of events with random time durations.
-In this case, the inter-division time can be approximated by the normal distribution with the probability density
+The above special case leads to a long argued assumption that the division size follows the log-normal distribution, see e.g.\cite{koch66jtb,amir14,suckjoon15,marco17}.
+This assumption also follows the insight of the cell cycle as serial stages while the cell grows exponentially with a constant rate.
+In the case that the number of the stages is large, the inter-division time can be approximated by the normal distribution with the probability density